systemd/mkosi/mkosi.md

 `BuildDirectory=`, `--build-dir=`

-: Takes a path to a directory to use as build directory for build systems that support out-of-tree builds (such as Meson).
+: Takes a path to a directory to use as the build directory for build systems that support out-of-tree builds (such as Meson).
 The directory used this way is shared between repeated builds, and allows the build system to reuse artifacts (such as object files, executable, …) generated on previous invocations.
-This directory is mounted into the development image when the build script is invoked.
 The build script can find the path to this directory in the `$BUILDDIR` environment variable.
+This directory is mounted into the image's root directory when `mkosi-chroot` is invoked during execution of the build script.
 If this option is not specified, but a directory `mkosi.builddir/` exists in the local directory it is automatically used for this purpose (also see the "Files" section below).

 `ImageVersion=`, `--image-version=`